Virtual Open Day - 9 July

 What sort of careers do graduates pursue?

-The skills you acquire by studying our courses will prepare you for careers in all industries.
-Past graduates of this course now work in industries such as PR and marketing, social media, higher education, production houses, creative agencies, as well as broadcasting and publishing.
+The skills you acquire by studying our courses will prepare you for careers across creative communications and media industries.
+Past graduates of this course now work in roles such as PR and marketing, social media, creative advertising agencies, event management, higher education, production houses, broadcasting and publishing.

 Are internships available?